YuvalBernard/weizmann-python-assignments/day06/README.md

 # HW6
 This program reads a csv file with three columns: parameter, lower bound, and upper bound.
-For each parameter, it calculates the mean and std of a Normal distribution, assuming lower and upper bounds correspond to 95% quantiles of the distribution.
+For each parameter, it calculates the mean and std of a Normal distribution, assuming lower and upper bounds correspond to the 95% quantiles of the distribution.

 Results are also printed.